-- Work within Education and Library Board programmes (eg. Sure Start, Big Deal, EOTAS, hospital school, ESL, specialist support services, with immigrant children and families).
+- Work within Education Authority programmes (eg. Sure Start, Big Deal, EOTAS, hospital school, ESL, specialist support services, with immigrant children and families).

 - Work with voluntary organisations for children and young people (eg. Barnardo's, Save the Children, NSPCC), vulnerable groups (eg. Women's Aid), excluded groups (eg. travellers), immigrant groups, disability groups.